honeylouluzon/Introduction-to-Vibe-Coding-Visualizer/README.md

 - **Preset buttons** for quick configuration.
 - **Export** the current chart as a PNG image.
 - **Save/Load** custom configurations using LocalStorage.
+- **Payment Integration**: Pay to unlock Save and Export features using PayPal or Stripe.

 ### 2. Menu & Navigation
 - **Hamburger Menu Button** below the main title, styled to match preset buttons.